 F. List the student learning outcomes for the proposed course or the revised or proposed major, minor, or concentration.
 These are the outcomes that the department will use for future assessments of the course or program.

-NA.
-The learning outcomes for this existing course have not changed.
+The leaning outcomes have not changed for this existing course.